EricZinda/Perplexity/docs/devvocab/devvocabPluralsAndCardinality.md

 carried.
 2 There is no number dependency between the two arguments.
 (No type 3 distributivity)

+### Implied initial quantifier
+"which 2 rocks are in 2 folders" has an implied cardinal of "a"

+### quantifiers and cardinals
+Quantifiers
 ### Verbs and operators usage of cardinality
 (Link 1983, 1987, Dowty 1986, Lasersohn 1995).
 Some verbs force collective, distributive or mixed: